-For your consideration, ECHA notes there may be information available on these substances sulphonic acid is not acceptable based on the information currently available.

-that has not been included in the technical dossier nor in the data matrix for ecotoxicity even though such data may be relevant.
+For your consideration, ECHA notes there may be information available on these substances that has not been included in the technical dossier nor in the data matrix for ecotoxicity even though such data may be relevant.
 For instance, in your read-across justification you propose read-across between each individual sulphonic acid and the corresponding ammonium, calcium, potassium and sodium salts (defined as "hydrotropes" or "sulphonates" in your read-across justification document).
-However, ECHA notes that there are aquatic toxicity studies available in the technical dossiers of the corresponding salts that have not been considered and reported in the technical dossier of the acid (e.g. short-term fish and short-term Daphnia studies on (xylenes and 4-ethylbenzene) sulphonate, short-term Daphnia study on sodium toluene sulphonate).
+However, ECHA notes that there are aquatic toxicity studies available in the technical dossiers of the corresponding salts that have not been considered and reported in the technical dossier of the acid (e.g. short-term fish and short-term Daphnia study on sodium toluene sulphonate).
 Since these additional studies on salts have not been included in the technical dossiers of the registered substance, they could not be taken into account when assessing the scientific and regulatory validity of your grouping and read-across approach of the 'aromatic sulphonic acid (ASA) ' category.